Selling Consumer Data under Limited Commitment: Model

-where $\mathcal{P}(\cdot)$ denotes the set of probability distributions over the respective sets.
+where $\Delta(\cdot)$ denotes the set of probability distributions over the outcome space.

-A Perfect Bayesian Equilibrium consists of a strategy profile $(\sigma,\alpha)$ and updated beliefs about the distribution of active buyer types.
-This equilibrium satisfies two standard conditions: first, given beliefs, strategies must constitute optimal responses; second, beliefs must be derived from strategies using Bayes' rule wherever possible.
+A \emph{Perfect Bayesian Equilibrium (PBE)} consists of a strategy profile $(\sigma, \alpha)$ and a system of beliefs over the distribution of active buyer types, satisfying: \begin{enumerate} \item[(i)] \textit{Sequential Rationality:} Given the beliefs, the strategies maximize expected payoffs at every history. \item[(ii)] \textit{Consistency:} Beliefs are updated using Bayes' rule whenever possible. \end{enumerate}